 - Adrienne Pocock Memorial Award

-Russell, J. & Fawcett, L. (forthcoming).
+Russell, J. & Fawcett, L. (2019).
 “On Child/Animal Vulnerability and an Embodied Pedagogy of Conviviality.”
 In A. Cutter-Mackenzie, K. Malone, & E. Barratt-Hacking (eds)., International Research Handbook on ChildhoodNature.
 Springer Publishing.

 Russell, J. (2016). ““Everything has to die one day:” children’s explorations of the meanings of death in human-animal-nature relationships.”
 Environmental Education Research, 23(1), 75-90.